 This report also supports international organizations’ current attempts at developing a draft Protocol under UNTOC that proposes to criminalize the intentional illicit trafficking of wild fauna and flora specimens.
 Specifically, this report provides support for this reform, which should (a) incorporate provisions on the convergence of wildlife crime and other serious crimes; (b) create the framework for mutual legal cooperation between international partners; and (c) offer definitional precision to key legal terms such as “trafficking”, “wildlife organized crime”, and “convergence.”

-The report linked on this page is a summary report, with the full report to be released in early 2023.
+The report linked on this page is a summary report, with the full report to be released in June 2023.